jonathanhogg/flitter/README.md

-A `!canvas` node creates a 2D drawing canvas that follows an SVG-like drawing model. `!group` sets styles and transforms. `!text` draws text, centred at `point` by default. `sine()` is a function that reproduces a sine wave ranging over [0..1] with the argument expressed in waves (turns/circumferens). `beat` is a global representing the current floating point beat of the master clock.
+A `!canvas` node creates a 2D drawing canvas that follows an SVG-like drawing model. `!group` sets styles and transforms. `!text` draws text, centred at `point` by default. `sine()` is a function that reproduces a sine wave ranging over [0..1] with the argument expressed in waves (turns/circumferens). `beat` is a global representing the current floating point beat of the main clock.
 The default BPM is 120, so `beat/2` is effectively a number of seconds since the clock started. `color`s are 3- or 4-vectors (RGB and RGBA) in the range [0..1], but the return value from `sine()` here is automagically extended out to the